-Also, the Town has created a Municipal Affordable Housing Trust Fund in order to preserve and create affordable housing.
+Finally, the Town has created and funded a Municipal Affordable Housing Trust Fund in order to preserve and create affordable housing.
 Housing Trusts have the ability to leverage additional funds, use other town resources, including land, and partner with local nonprofits in order to carry out its mission, and the most successful Housing Trusts are supported with annual grants of CPA funds.
-The Trust has made two downpayment assistance loans to date, allowing low-moderate income households to buy a home in town.
+The Trust has made four down payment assistance loans to date, using CPA funds granted to it, allowing low-moderate income households to buy a home in town.
+The Trust also purchased land for housing, using CPA funds, and is partnering with Habitat for Humanity to build up to 20 affordable homes there.
+That projected is expected to begin construction in late 2023.